IkramUdDoula/hashbase/README.md

   - **History** - Browse and load previous conversations
   - **Settings** - Configure LLM parameters (temperature, tokens, etc.)
 - Press Enter to send, Shift+Enter for new line
+- Toggle web search on/off to enhance responses with real-time information

 ## Project Structure